 That first journey from the airport pretty much summed Hanoi up.
 The center is lovely, but it is packed with tourists.
-The suburbs are not as lovely.
-Unfortunately ILA’s Hanoi branch was very much on the outskirts of town, in a rapidly expanding middle class suburb.
-We decided to find a place close to work, and travel to the center in our free time.
+The suburbs are not quite as lovely.
+ILA’s Hanoi branch was very much on the outskirts of town, in a rapidly expanding middle class suburb.
+We decided to find a place close to work, and travel to the center of the city in our free time.

-We settled into our jobs, but we found it hard to love living in Hanoi.
+We settled into our jobs and living in Hanoi.
 I rented a motorbike and learned to ride it: this was our transport.
 Not only was the riding fairly hair-raising, but the pollution we were subjected to on the bike was staggering.
-We were frequently ill, and my wife developed asthma that went away again once we had left.
 I would advise getting a very good air mask and wearing it religiously.

 Hanoi is a big city, and there is not very much in the way of nature.
-We tried to get out of town regularly, and we did take some lovely trips, but actually leaving the confines of the city always proved an ordeal, no matter how we did it.
+We tried to get out of town regularly, and we did take some lovely trips, but leaving the city is not easy, no matter how we did it.
 Riding our bike meant negotiating road works, bridges, and urban sprawl.
-Taking a bus meant getting a taxi to the other end of town and then waiting hours for the bus to leave.
-Flying somewhere was actually our best bet, even though getting to the airport was such a trek.
+Taking a bus meant getting a taxi to the other end of town and then waiting for the bus to leave.
+Flying somewhere was actually our best bet, even though getting to the airport was a trek.